visgl/luma.gl/docs/developer-guide/shadertools/using-shader-modules.md

 Shader Modules are automatically converted ("transpiled") to the version of the shader you are importing them into.

 ## Shader Code Injection

+By using the `inject` parameter, code can be injected into existing shaders.